yevgeniyilyin/aws-certification/machine-learning/machine-learning.md

 SQL to Flink to write the computation
 Schema discovery

+Inputs/streaming sources;
+- Kinesis data stream
+- Kinesis data firehose stream

+If the data in your stream needs format conversion, transformation, enrichment, or filtering, you can preprocess the data using an AWS Lambda function.
+You can do this before your application SQL code executes or before your application creates a schema from your data stream.

+Using a Lambda function for preprocessing records is useful in the following scenarios:
+- Transforming records from other formats (such as `KPL` or `GZIP`) into formats that Kinesis Data Analytics can analyze.
+Kinesis Data Analytics currently supports JSON or CSV data formats.
+- Expanding data into a format that is more accessible for operations such as aggregation or anomaly detection.
+For instance, if several data values are stored together in a string, you can expand the data into separate columns.
+- Data enrichment with other Amazon services, such as extrapolation or error correction.
+- Applying complex string transformation to record fields.
+- Data filtering for cleaning up the data.

 ML on KDA:
 - **Random cut forest** (`RANDOM_CUT_FOREST` SQL function) for anomaly detection
 - `HOTSPOTS` for detecting dense regions in the data